-Iodine is one of the most vital trace minerals required by the human body.
-Though the total amount present in our body is only 10–12 milligrams, it plays a critical role in maintaining thyroid function, energy production, and brain development.
-Without iodine, life is impossible — every cell depends on it for energy and growth.
+Iodine is one of the most important trace minerals needed by the human body.
+Although our bodies contain only 10-12 mg of it, it plays a vital role in maintaining thyroid function, energy production, and brain development.
+Life is impossible without iodine – every cell depends on it for energy and growth.

-Iodine is essential for the thyroid gland, which regulates metabolism, growth, and energy levels.
-The thyroid uses iodine to produce thyroxine (T4) and triiodothyronine (T3) — hormones that influence nearly every organ in the body.
+Iodine is essential for the thyroid gland , which regulates metabolism, growth, and energy levels.
+The thyroid uses iodine to make hormones called thyroxine (T4) and triiodothyronine (T3) , which affect nearly every organ in the body.

 - Maintaining a healthy thyroid gland